Most Frequently Asked Questions (FAQs)

 - Will I be expected to pay out-of-pocket for inpatient care?

 Yes, your Service Benefit Plan coverage protects you around the world.
 Benefits for covered services under both Standard and Basic Option are paid at the Preferred level.
-Physician care performed outside the U.S. are paid at the Preferred level using an Overseas Fee Schedule or a provider negotiated amount.
+Physician care performed outside the U.S. is paid at the Preferred level using an Overseas Fee Schedule or a provider negotiated amount.
 You may be responsible for differences between our payment and the provider charge since overseas providers do not agree to accept our payment as payment in full in all cases.
 See Section 5(i) in the Service Benefit Plan brochure for more information about how benefits are paid for care performed overseas.